-Restaurants and stores will be required to use re-usable or compostable containers for to-go food, and to develop methods to reduce food waste.
+Restaurants and stores will be required to use re-usable or compostable containers for to-go food, and to develop methods to reduce food waste per ordinance.
+Restaurants can offer vegetarian and vegan options, which are low-carbon diets.

 In general, the San Francisco Bay Area has access to local, organic, high quality food and has a "foodie" culture that values a high quality and sustainable food ethic.
 This condition is viewed as a strong value that is supportive of the Sustainable Food principle at the Baylands project.